ocfl-archive/gocfl/README.md

  --config custom-config.toml
 ```

-### Additional tools
+## Additional tools

 GOCFL is optimised next to the following Windows utilities and you will find
-refeences to them under Indexer and Migration settings in the config toml file:
+references to them under Indexer and Migration settings in the config toml file:

 * `convert.exe` via ImageMagick
 * `identify.exe` via ImageMagick